poplatek/shaftlog/README.md

       secondary:
         url: http://log1.my.domain.invalid:10661/

-The server is configured in `/etc/lognimbus/lognimbus-server-config.yaml`.
+The server is configured in `/etc/shaftlog/shaftlog-server-config.yaml`.

-    datadir: /var/log/lognimbus-data
+    datadir: /var/log/shaftlog-data

     bind_address: 0.0.0.0:10661

 How it works
 ------------

-Lognimbus consists of two parts.
+Shaftlog consists of two parts.
 The first part is log file discovery which gathers all relevant log files under a single directory with stable file names.
 The second part is essentially `rsync --append` on stereoids which synchronizes any data appended to these files to log